AliceO2Group/QualityControl/README.md

 1. Create your module using SkeletonDPL as a base.
 Refer to the steps mentioned in the chapter [Modules development](https://github.com/AliceO2Group/QualityControl#modules-development)
 - they are the same.
-2. Define input data and parameters of your QC Task in .ini config file.
+2. Define input data and parameters of your QC Task in .json config file.
 Use [Framework/qcTaskDplConfig.ini](https://github.com/AliceO2Group/QualityControl/blob/master/Framework/qcTaskDplConfig.ini) as a reference - just update the variables in the section 'Tasks'.
 3. Insert following lines in your workflow declaration code.
 Change the names